last-byte/PersistenceSniper/README.md

 I'd also like to give credits to my fellow mates at [@APTortellini](https://aptw.tf/about/) for the flood of ideas that helped it grow from a puny text-oriented script to a full-fledged Powershell module.

 ## License
-This project is under the [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) license.
-TL;DR: you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.
+This project is under the [Commons Clause version of the MIT License](https://github.com/last-byte/PersistenceSniper/blob/main/LICENSE) license.
+TL;DR: you can copy, modify, distribute and perform the work for whatever reason, __excluding__ commercial purposes, all without asking permission.